tzeitim/genome-blender/README.md

 Please feel free to take over the project or contribute.
 Just drop a line.

 # Notes
-Due to attentio to other projects this libraries are considered unfinished work.
+Due to attention to other projects this libraries are considered unfinished work.